-penance the turning away from sin with a desire to change our life and to more closely live the way God wants us to live.
-We express our penance externally by praying, fasting, and helping those in need.
+penance the turning away from sin with a desire to change our life and more closely live the way God wants us to live.
+We express our penance externally by praying, fasting, and helping the poor.
 This is also the name of the action that the priest asks us to take or the prayers that he asks us to pray after he absolves us in the Sacrament of Penance and Reconciliation.
 (See Sacrament of Penance and Reconciliation.)

-Penitential Act the part of the Mass before the Liturgy of the Word in which we ask God's forgiveness for our sins.
+Penitential Act that part of the Mass before the Liturgy of the Word in which we ask God's forgiveness for our sins.
 The Penitential Act prepares us to celebrate the Eucharist.

-Pentateuch the first five books of the Bible: Genesis.
-Exodus, Leviticus, Numbers, and Deuteronomy.
-Pentateuch is Greek for "five books."
+Pentateuch Greek for "five books."
+It refers to the first five books of the Bible: Genesis, Exodus, Leviticus, Numbers, and Deuteronomy.
 The Pentateuch tells of Creation, the beginning of God's special people, and the Covenant.
-It is called Torah in Hebrew, which means "law."
+In Hebrew it is called Torah, which means "law."